Portuguese craft beer bars I see beer lovers fall for in Porto

 How to get there: a 10-minute walk from the subway station 24 de Agosto.

-À Nossa! (the literal translation of Cheers)
+À nossa! (the literal translation of Cheers)